ocp-workshop-wf/bootcamp/module3/README.md

 ---

 **Hands-on Walkthroughs**

 - Deploy the app:

     ```
     oc new-app https://gitlab.com/therayy1/hello-world.git --as-deployment-config
     ```

   - When you run this command, OpenShift automatically creates a BuildConfig for your application.
 The BuildConfig contains all necessary instructions for building the image, similar to how Docker build commands operate.
   - OpenShift will then clone the repository from the provided Git URL and proceed to build the image by executing the Dockerfile steps contained in your application.
 Each step results in an intermediate container.
   - Once the build successfully completes, OpenShift pushes the built image to an ImageStream, which you can utilize for deployment purposes.

 - Track the progress of the build

     ```
     oc status
     ```

   - Check the line for `bc` "BuildConfig"

     ```
     oc logs -f bc/hello-world
     ```

   - Lets go delete all and check the output

     ```
     oc delete all -l app=hello-world
     ```

   - You must see that `buildconfig, build & golang imagestream` got delete along with the others.

 ---

 - ReplicationControllers: DeploymentConfigs use ReplicationControllers to run their pods.
   - Deploy the application!

     ```
     oc new-app quay.io/practicalopenshift/hello-world --as-deployment-config
     ```

   - We need to look into more options into our DeploymentConfig

     ```
     oc get -o yaml dc/hello-world
     ```

   - Lets get the ReplicationController

     ```
     oc get rc
     ```

     - Your output should include your ReplicationController.

 ---

 - Rollout and Rollback
   - You need 2 different split terminals
   - Make sure that your application is running on the OCP cluster.

     ```
     oc new-app quay.io/practicalopenshift/hello-world --as-deployment-config
     ```

   - Terminal 1:

     ```
     oc get pods --watch
     ```

     or

     ```
     oc get pods -w
     ```

   - Terminal 2:

     ```
     oc rollout latest dc/hello-world
     ```

     - The first thing OCP does is to start a new deployment `starting from, Pending - ContainerCreating - Running` once its Running the previous version `Terminating` "Start new - Stop old"

     ```
     oc rollback dc/hello-world
     ```

     - It is very similar process "Start the previous version, and Stop current"

 ---

-### 🔬 Hands-on Lab:
+### 🔬 Hands-on Lab

 In the DeploymentConfig lab, you will create a custom DeploymentConfig based on the hello-world image by changing some parameters.

 - First, `use oc new-app to start an application based on quay.io/practicalopenshift/hello-world`